 In addition, the Park Authority continues to work diligently on Americans with Disabilities Act (ADA) compliance issues as identified in the Department of Justice audit as well as the self-assessment/transition plan to ensure compliance and accessibility for all, including completing ADA improvements of the restrooms and tent camping bathhouse at Lake Fairfax Park.
-The Park Authority also supports individuals' ADA needs through classes, camps and program offering to ensure equitable access to all.
 Lifecycle replacements of elevators at Audrey Moore and Lee District RECenter and the pool filtration system at Oak Marr RECenter were completed.
 Energy efficient lighting systems were installed for various facilities at Wolf Trails Park, Greenbriar Park, Burke Lake Park and, South Run District Park as well as the Visitor Center at Frying Pan Farm Park and the natatorium at Cub Run RECenter.
 Lifecyle replacement of the synthetic turf for athletic fields at Lake Fairfax Park, Braddock Park, South Run District Park and Poplar Tree Park was completed allowing for an additional 10 years of use.
 Challenges continue in the capital renewal of facilities as each year passes.
 The Park Authority is committed to working collaboratively with the County in developing an overall Total Cost of Ownership program that will identify the total needs associated with land ownership, facility development and sustainability.